Home

 Alpha Subdivision

 Pagosa Alpha Subdivision (Alpha), formed in 1969, is one of the oldest covenant-controlled communities in the Pagosa Springs, CO area.
-Alpha is nestled just outside and to the southwest of the Town of Pagosa Springs (see map, below).
+Alpha is nestled just outside and to the southwest of the Town of Pagosa Springs.
 It is comprised of approximately 160 single-family parcels and covers approximately 1,280 acres.
 Alpha is additionally controlled by Archuleta County Zoning restrictions of Agricultural Estate and Agricultural Ranching.

-Alpha, when compared to nearby subdivisions, consists of large parcels, typically 5 to 40 acres, in forested or meadow environments.
-Due to this character, many residents enjoy a rural lifestyle with livestock on their property while others enjoy living in a pine forest environment.
+Compared to nearby subdivisions, Alpha has large parcels, typically 5 to 40 acres.
+These are in Ponderosa Pine forest or meadow environments.
+Because of this setting, many residents enjoy a rural lifestyle with livestock on their property.
+Many others enjoy living in a pine forest environment, often with great views.

-With Alpha’s close proximity to the Town of Pagosa Springs, residents enjoy the convenience of being close to town while living in an open-space, rural community.
+Thanks to Alpha’s proximity to the Town of Pagosa Springs, residents enjoy the convenience of being close to town while living in an open-space, rural community.